alibama/docs/src/architecture/census/off-chain-csp.md

 ```

-In order to ensure that each CSP voter approval is valid only for one specific election process (processId), a deterministic key derivation is be used.
-Thus, the CSP is only required to publish a single root public key.
+In order to ensure that each CSP voter approval is valid only for one specific election process (processId), a deterministic key derivation is used.
+Thus the CSP is only required to publish a single root public key.
 The specific per-election keys are computed independently by all parties (CSP will derive its election private key and the election organizers will derive the election public key).
-To this end we use the following simple approach (G is the elliptic curve generator):
+To this end we use the following approach (G is the elliptic curve generator):

 <!-- ```
 PubKeyRoot = PrivKeyRoot * G